Waved albatross: Breeding

-The nests are built on areas of lava with boulders and sparse vegetation, or thick brush.
+Nesting takes place on areas with lava encircled by boulders and sparse vegetation, or thick brush.
+There is no "nest" created, however, eggs are simply laid in a depression on bare ground.
 The courtship of the waved albatross is a very elusive and spectacular sight.
 It includes: rapid bill circling and bowing, beak clacking, and an upraised bill to make a whoo hoo sound.
 The eggs are laid between April and June and incubated for two months.
+The clutch is one white egg, measuring 10.6 x 6.9 cm in length and width, along with a mass of 284 g.
 When the eggs hatch, the chicks stay together in small nurseries while the parents go out to the sea for hunting.
 When the parents return, they may feed the chicks up to 2 kg of oil.
 The young reach adult size by December and leave the colony by January.
 The partners remain mates until one of the partners dies.